 - 2 tablespoons sour cream

-- 2 tablespoons fresh lime juice (about the juice of 1 lime)
+- 2 tablespoons fresh lime juice (the juice of roughly 1 lime)

 - 1 garlic clove